Vision-Language Memory for Spatial Reasoning: Implementation Details

 \subsection{Evaluation Details}

 To assess the spatial reasoning capability of VLM$^2$ across a diverse set of tasks, we evaluate it on four widely adopted benchmarks.
 We conduct all evaluations using the LLMs-Eval~\cite{zhang2025lmmseval} project.
-For video-based benchmarks, we uniformly sample 32 frames per scene from the input video. \paragraph{VSI-Bench.} We use VSI-Bench~\cite{yang2025thinking} to evaluate the model's spatial reasoning performance from egocentric videos.
+For video-based benchmarks, we uniformly sample 32 frames per scene from the input video.

+\textbf{VSI-Bench.} We use VSI-Bench~\cite{yang2025thinking} to evaluate the model's spatial reasoning performance from egocentric videos.
 We follow the official evaluation protocol of VSI-Bench, adopting a greedy decoding strategy for all models to ensure fair comparison.
-Moreover, we keep the question templates, prompt formats, and task-specific instructions exactly the same as in the original benchmark. \paragraph{VSTI-Bench.} To further assess how spatial reasoning evolves over time, we evaluate our model on VSTI-Bench~\cite{fan2025vlm3r}, which focuses on spatial-temporal reasoning in egocentric video scenarios.
-We follow the same evaluation settings as VLM-3R~\cite{fan2025vlm3r}, including task definitions, prompt formats, and decoding configurations. \paragraph{ScanQA and SQA3D.} For 3D scene understanding, we also evaluate on ScanQA~\cite{azuma2022scanqa} and SQA3D~\cite{ma2022sqa3d}.
+Moreover, we keep the question templates, prompt formats, and task-specific instructions exactly the same as in the original benchmark.

+\textbf{VSTI-Bench.} We also evaluate our model on VSTI-Bench~\cite{fan2025vlm3r}, which is built on the same video sources and contains approximately 6,000 QA pairs.
+This benchmark evaluates the model's ability to interpret spatial layouts and reason about camera-object interactions under viewpoint changes in monocular videos.
+We follow the same evaluation settings as VLM-3R~\cite{fan2025vlm3r}, including task definitions, prompt formats, and decoding configurations.

+\textbf{ScanQA and SQA3D.} For 3D scene understanding, we also evaluate our model on ScanQA~\cite{azuma2022scanqa} and SQA3D~\cite{ma2022sqa3d}.
 During inference, we set the number of frames to 32, following the evaluation configuration of Video-3D LLM~\cite{zheng2025video}, so as to maintain a comparable video context across methods.